Coconut flour is a unique alternative to wheat flour.

 - Protein: 6 grams

-Coconut flour is packed with fiber, which may help keep your blood sugar levels in check.
+Coconut flour is packed with fiber, which may promote healthy blood sugar levels.

 Foods rich in fiber help regulate blood sugar levels by slowing down the speed at which sugar enters your bloodstream.